Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Experiments

-\textbf{Evaluation Protocol}.
-For \texttt{Collab} and \texttt{Citation2} datasets, we use the same train/test split as in the OGBL benchmark~\citep{ogb}, where the edges are split according to time to simulate real-world production settings.
-For all other datasets, we randomly sample 5\%/15\% of the edges along with an equal number of non-edge node pairs, as validation/test sets.
-Unlike LLP~\citep{guo2023linkless}, which trains the teacher GNN with ten different random seeds and selects the model with the highest validation accuracy, we train the teacher GNN only once for distillation.
-Our approach better reflects practical constraints, as training a GNN ten times is infeasible for real-world applications.
+Following previous works~\citep{guo2023linkless}, we include ten datasets with rich node features for evaluation.
+Dataset statistics are summarized in Table \ref{tab:dataset_stat} in the Appendix.
 For each dataset, we train three teacher GNNs: GCN~\citep{kipf2016semi}, SAGE~\citep{hamilton2017inductive}, and GAT~\citep{velivckovic2017graph}, and report the highest-performing one, denoted as ``\emph{Best GNN}''.
 Similarly, for the LLP baseline~\citep{guo2023linkless}, we distill three MLPs from GCN, SAGE, and GAT, respectively, and report the best-performing one, denoted as ``\emph{Best LLP}''.
-We include four heuristic methods: CN~\citep{newman2001clustering}, AA~\citep{adamic2003friends}, RA~\citep{zhou2009predicting}, and CSP~\citep{liben2003link}.
-For each dataset, all MLPs have same architecture.
-For Collab we report Hits@50, for IGB we report Hits@100, for Citation2 we report MRR, for other datasets we report Hits@20.
-More details of the hyper-parameters and breakdowns of ``Best GNN'' and ``Best LLP'' are reported in the appendix.
+We include four heuristic methods in the experiments: CN~\citep{newman2001clustering}, AA~\citep{adamic2003friends}, RA~\citep{zhou2009predicting}, and CSP~\citep{liben2003link}.